+NB3711 User Manual 4.1

-Parameter LED Settings LED You can customize the behavior of all status LEDs on the front panel of your device.
-They are usually divided into two banks (top/bottom).
-You may configure toggle mode, so that the LEDs periodically cycle between two separated configured LED schemes.
+Parameter LED Settings

+Banks to be displayed You can configure the behavior of the status LEDs on the front panel of your device.
+They are usually divided into two banks (top/bottom) and are either indicating the connection status or the digital IO port status.
+You may configure toggle mode, so that the LEDs periodically cycle between the two states.